Niketkumardheeryan/ML-CaPsule/Concept_Drift_Detection_and_Adaptive_Retraining_Pipeline/README.md

 ## 📊 Results & Visualizations

-During execution, the pipeline evaluates performance across 10 sequential batches:
+During execution, the notebook evaluates performance across 10 sequential batches:
 - **Batches 1-3**: Stable baseline.
 - **Batches 4-6**: Covariate shift (sudden drift detected by PSI and KS test).
 - **Batches 7-10**: Concept drift (additional shift in classification boundaries).

 ### Model Performance Comparison
-The plot below compares the F1-score of a static model (trained once on Batch 1) vs. our adaptive model (which retrains when drift is detected).
+The interactive plots rendered directly inside `concept_drift_pipeline.ipynb` compare the accuracy/F1-score of a static model (trained once on Batch 1) vs. our adaptive model (which retrains when drift is detected).

 * **Static Model (Red)**: Suffers from performance decay as the distribution and concept shift.
 * **Adaptive Model (Green)**: Detects the shift, triggers retraining on the drifted batch, and recovers its high predictive accuracy/F1-score.

-*You can find the generated charts in the `outputs/` folder after running the pipeline.*
+*All cell outputs, distribution charts, and accuracy comparison plots are pre-rendered directly inside the notebook.*